cxbp/SPARK-PUBG-Match-and-Deaths-Analytics/README.md

 #### How did you validate your results?

-#### Challenges you've had (technical & non-technical) and how you overcame them:
+#### Challenges you've had (technical& non-technical) and how you overcame them:
+Challenges:
-We first mix all the party_size together and get unreasonable results.
+1. We first mix all the party_size together and get unreasonable results.
 Our average rank is larger than 25, this is impossible for party size 4.
+2. Try to do grid search on classification models, but it takes more than 4 hours to train only one individual model, so we removed it (Failed to perform parameter tuning.
+We need more computing power.);
+3. Failed to use xxx.toPandas() method.
+Everytime we use this command, the session will be died.
+Alternatively, we use pd.DataFrame(xxx.collect()), but it costs more time.
 #### Future work: what would you do differently and what follow-up work would you do?
 We hope to explore more complicated topics in the future on this dataset.
 Such as finding the last circle before ending the game and so on.
 #### Division of labor: which team member was responsible for which part of the project.